 V3.
 Last year, you also achieved another milestone; to hang a Size Records’ release on your music wall, in the form of a 2-track EP, titled ‘Generation Love’.
 It feels like any producer’s fulfillment.
 Tell us more about it.

-Matt Nash: The size EP came about as a suggestion from Steve, He had been supporting a lot of my releases in his sets, sometimes up to 3 in one show.
+Matt Nash: The size EP came about as a suggestion from Steve.
+He had been supporting a lot of my releases in his sets, sometimes up to 3 in one show.
 I started sending him music for Size and he floated the idea of the EP, I was obviously down so got to work.
 I ended up spending maybe a year tweaking them.

 V4.
 However, in 2016 you revealed ‘Know My Love‘ on Tiesto’s label Musical Freedom, a track that triggered a new wave of sounds and influenced many other producers to create similar music.
 How much has your music style evolved over the last years?

-Matt Nash: This track was a bit of a surprise tbh, It was originally written around a different vocal and meant to be a collab with someone but luckily it fell thru.
+Matt Nash: This track was a bit of a surprise to be honest!
+It was originally written around a different vocal and meant to be a collab with someone but luckily it fell thru.
 I wasn’t expecting it to have the impact it did but from its first play from Tiesto at Tomorrowland and the surrounding ‘ID’ buzz really set it up nicely.
 It definitely helped me dive into different sounds and move away from Groove a lot.
 I’m really happy I did as I feel I can be more creative and original in this new sound.

 V5.
 Continuing your successful tenor of releases on elite labels, you closed 2017 with “Let You Gο” on Lowly Palace.
 So which label is next on target?

-Matt Nash: LYG has been and continues to be a real surprise, nearly all labels rejected this track but I really believed in it.
+Matt Nash: LYG has been and continues to be a real surprise!
+Nearly all labels rejected this track but I really believed in it.
 Its done over 3million streams online as well as charting in #1 iTunes dance in Russia last week.
 Really goes to show that just because a certain DJ or label isn’t feeling it doesn’t mean it isn’t a great track.
 Very happy that I decided to work with Lowly on this release.

 V6.
 So what should we expect from Matt Nash in the rest of 2018 and beyond?
 Have you ever thought of launching your own label?

-Matt Nash: I’m going to continue to try and be as creative as possible with new music and tour the world 🙂 I have thought about starting my own label for a while.
+Matt Nash: I’m going to continue to try and be as creative as possible.
+With new music and tour the world :) I have thought about starting my own label for a while.
 We are at a time where their is hundreds of labels to choose from.
 If I’m going to start a Label I really want to make sure I can deliver for myself and artists as I know the frustrating feeling artists going thru when a label does a very lacklustre job with pushing their music.
-But hey we will see where things go, its definitely a possibility in the future 😉
+But hey we will see where things go, its definitely a possibility in the future ;)

 V7.
 If you could choose to collaborate with your favorite producer or idol, in the near future, who would that be?